-- Continue to develop verification and validation plans for digital models developed during the MTA phase to enable future use as primary engineering decision tools. - Mitigate concurrent flight test and production risks by establishing clear, data-driven exit criteria based on flight test results for each of the four LRIP contract award decision points.
+- Continue to develop verification and validation plans for digital models developed during the MTA phase to enable future use as primary engineering decision tools, as recommended in the FY23 Annual Report. - Mitigate concurrent flight test and production risks by establishing clear, data-driven exit criteria based on flight test results for each of the four LRIP contract award decision points, as recommended in the FY23 Annual Report. - Develop and submit for DOT&E approval, a CERP-specific updated strategy prior to the MS C decision point.